Mickey’s Not So Scary Halloween Party Review for 2016

-The host does a great job of keeping the crowd entertained and full of energy.
-It's definitely worth a visit, even if you wouldn't be caught dead dancing in public.
+The host does a great job of keeping the crowd entertained and energetic.
+It’s definitely worth a visit, even if you wouldn’t be caught dead dancing in public.

 Check Out the Hocus Pocus Villain Spelltacular

-Actually, it's pretty good.
-I'm not a big fan of Hocus Pocus, but I really enjoy this show.
-The music is good, the performances are entertaining and the stage lighting is fantastic.
+It’s pretty good.
+I’m not a big fan of Hocus Pocus, but I enjoy this show.
+The music is good, the performances are entertaining, and the stage lighting is fantastic.

-If you want to see what's happening on stage, you need to get close to Cinderella Castle.
+If you want to see what’s happening on stage, you must get close to Cinderella Castle.
 However, that may not be the best position for later events, like the parade and the fireworks.

-The Boo To You Parade: Heroes an Villains Partying Together
+The Boo To You Parade: Heroes and Villains Partying Together

 There are two parades in the evening.
-The first one is definitely the most crowded, so you may want to stake out your spot early if you plan on leaving the park before Mickey's Not So Scary Party ends.
-The second parade starts after 11:00 PM and pretty much closes out the evening.
+The first one is crowded, so you may want to stake out your spot early if you plan on leaving the park before Mickey’s Not So Scary Party ends.
+The second parade starts after 11:00 PM and closes out in the evening.

 Cast members are out in force before the parade starts.
 Some are selling items that light up.
 Other cast members are trying to keep the guests informed about where they may or may not be during the parade.